zustandjs/zustand-slices/docs/getting-started/01_introduction.md

 const useCountStore = create(withSlices(countSlice, textSlice));
 ```

+> 💡 **Note:** Actions with the same name across slices are merged into a single action in the combined store.
+Calling such an action executes the corresponding actions from each slice.
+For example, since both slices have a `reset` action, calling `reset` will reset both `count` and `text` to their initial values.

 ### Easily utilize it in your components

 Finally, you can seamlessly integrate and access your store directly into your component logic utilizing the `useCountStore` hook.